Tide pool: Fauna

+Many species of Hermit crab are commonly found in tide pool environments.
 The long-wristed hermit crab (Pagurus longicarpus) has been found to become stranded in tide pools and are forced to inhabit gastropod shells in response to the rapidly changing temperature of the pools.
+Hermit crabs of different or the same species compete for the snail shells that are available.